rehierl/node-tree-outliner/readme.md

 **Note** -
 I write in pure text form.
 This means that I don't pay much attention to what it will look like, if the contents are displayed inside of a browser.
-If documents are hard, if not impossible to read in a browser, then try the source view.
+If documents are hard, if not impossible to read from within a browser, then please try the source view.

 **Note** -
-I will most probably have to rename this repository in order to make place for a proof-of-concept implementation: "node-tree-outliner" may, at some point in the future, be used to hold a such an implementation and "note-tree-outliner-design", or something similar, will hold the future version of this design description.
+I will most probably have to rename this repository in order to make place for a proof-of-concept implementation: "node-tree-outliner" may, at some point in the future, be used to hold such an implementation and "note-tree-outliner-design", or something similar, will hold the future version of this design description.

 <!-- ======================================================================= -->